-The effective measurement period ended June 30, 2019; the actuarial valuation of the Louisiana Clerks' of Court Retirement and Relief Fund assumed five years as the expected remaining service lives for all periods presented.
+For the measurement period ended June 30, 2015 through June 30, 2022 the actuarial valuation of the LA Clerks' of Court Retirement & Relief Fund assumed five years as the expected remaining service lives.

-The effective measurement period ended December 31, 2018; the actuarial valuation of the Employees' Retirement System of the City of New Orleans assumed four years as the expected remaining service lives.
-Previously, eight years was assumed.
+For the measurement period ended December 31, 2014 through December 31, 2017 actuarial valuation of the Employees' Retirement System of the city of New Orleans assumed eight years as the expected remaining service lives.
+For measurement periods December 31, 2018 through December 31, 2021 actuarial valuation assumed four years as the expected remaining service lives..